PaymanAI/langman-examples/README.md

 # LangMan Simple (Payman + Langgraph AI Agent)

 LangMan Simple is an AI agent that demonstrates how an AI can interact with and pay humans to complete tasks.
-It combines the power of Langgraph for workflow management and Payman for handling payments and task creation.
+It combines the power of Langgraph for abstracting workflows as programmatic AI Agents and Payman for handling payments and task creation.

 ## Features